“From caterpillar to butterfly, we are leaving behind old and severely limiting ways of being, living, and relating to our world”

 She believed all countries and cultures will ultimately have a part to play in this grand EcoCulture metamorphosis that aspires to a future of broad wealth and well-being for humans and for the great diversity of marvelous creatures that inhabit this uniquely life-rich planet.

-All of Nature has the right to to exist and to thrive, the right to be respected, the right to regenerate its bio-capacity and to continue the vital cycles and processes that will nurture future generations.
+All of Nature, she asserted, has the right to to exist and to thrive, the right to be respected, the right to regenerate its bio-capacity and to continue the vital cycles and processes that will nurture future generations.

 “From caterpillar to butterfly, we are leaving behind old and severely limiting ways of being, living, and relating to our world and to each other and moving on to a higher level of consciousness and awareness that places greater value on truth, beauty, balance, play, connection, community, generosity, hospitality, warmth, and wisdom and that seeks a grander destiny for humanity on this good, beautiful, bountiful Earth,”